theonion/cms-components/components/cms-token-auth/README.md

   ```
   Which will cause the first required authentication request to fire.

+1. Provide a route to the login directive provided as `cms-token-auth-login-form`, which will bring users to the login page.

 1. Wherever logout occurs, be sure to call the `logout` cleanup method:
   ```js
     TokenAuthService.logout();